KCErb/lucky-hasura-docker/README.md

 #### docker-sync

-If you're developing on a mac, and new to Docker, it's time to hit you with some bad news: Docker is slow on macOS.
+If you're developing on macOS or Windows, and new to Docker, it's time to hit you with some bad news: Docker can be painfully slow.
 The solution is to use `docker-sync` which is a 3rd-party Ruby app.
 It's really necessary if you'll have anyone developing on anything other than Linux and doesn't interfere with those on your team doing Linux development.
 It's a great solution for a problem I wish didn't exist.
 If you've never heard of it take a quick read over there and come back:

 [docker-sync.io](http://docker-sync.io/)

-LHD has a `docker-sync.yml` in it already and a `.ruby-version` but if you don't have Ruby on your local machine you'll need to get it and then install the `docker-sync` gem.
-Even if you don't plan on developing on macOS or Windows, you'll still either need to install this, or remove it from the setup here since it's hardwired in at the moment.
-Notice that it only syncs the `src` `db` and `spec` directories.
-Everything else is copied in at image build time and we use `up` to rebuild when those change.
+LHD has a `docker-sync.yml` in it and a `.ruby-version` but if you don't have Ruby on your local machine you'll need to get it and then install the `docker-sync` gem.
+Even if you don't plan on developing on macOS or Windows, you'll still need to install this since it's hardwired in at the moment.
+I know it's a pity to have a non-Docker dependency in a Docker project but it would seem that's just the state of Docker for now.

 #### up